-Rahimi’s initial research experience was in the lab of Carla Finkelstein, associate professor of Biological Sciences.
+Rahimi’s initial research experience was in the lab of Carla Finkelstein, associate professor of biological sciences.
 As a first-year undergraduate student, she was assigned to lead a project using sugar, rather than traditional plastic, for 3-D printing of vascular networks for the development of in vitro three-dimensional tumor microenvironment models.
-This was a project which required, in addition to molecular biology and biochemistry, skills and knowledge in computer science, mathematics, and engineering; areas well outside the bounds of traditional life science disciplines.
+This was a project that required, in addition to molecular biology and biochemistry, skills and knowledge in computer science, mathematics, and engineering; areas well outside the bounds of traditional life science disciplines.

 In the spirit of an idea Rahimi holds dear, everything with purpose, she rose to Finkelstein’s challenge, putting together an interdisciplinary research team to tackle the questions in front of her.

 “That was the first instance that allowed me to find purpose within research,” Rahimi said.
 It was an experience that opened her eyes to the potential that collaborative, interdisciplinary research has for revolutionizing health care.

 Rahimi also worked in the structural biology laboratory of Deborah Kelly at the Virginia Tech Carilion Research Institute, developing better imaging techniques to study viral interactions.
 Under the mentorship of Kelly and Cameron Varano, a doctoral student in Virginia Tech’s Translational Biology, Medicine, and Health Graduate Program, Rahimi published two papers in scientific journals, Chemical Communications and Journal of Analytic & Molecular Techniques.